Solution | Real Estate Pricing#

 T days average square meter price in L x property_living_surface

-With our data now appropriately prepared and contextualized, we can train the machine learning model responsible for predicting residential real estate prices.
-The model splits the data coming from properties_windows_prepared with 80% making up the train set and the other 20% being used for the test set.
-We train the model to be optimized on the mean absolute percentage error (mape) before deploying it on the Flow for evaluation.
-The evaluation results in an observed drift of -1.3% between the first and last deployment.
+With the data now appropriately prepared and contextualized, you can train the machine learning model responsible for predicting residential real estate prices.
+The model splits the data coming from properties_windows_prepared with 80% making up the train set and the other 20% used for the test set.

-Forecast the Square Meter Price for Paris Districts#
+Forecast the square meter price for Paris districts#

 The Real Estate Pricing dashboard consists of multiple pages containing Dataiku charts for analysis of the project’s core information and a single page containing an interactive webapp.